BDC Hamburger Icon

 How do you boost emotional intelligence?

-Business success isn’t always determined by what you say or do, but by how you do it.
-Odds are you probably know someone (or you might be someone) who is considered an expert or genius in their field, but can’t seem to reach any real level of success.
+Business success isn’t always determined by what you say or do, but rather by how you do it.
+Odds are you probably know someone (or you might be someone) who is considered an expert or genius in their field but can’t seem to reach any real level of success.

 Here are a few tricks for boosting your emotional intelligence:

 • Practice self-awareness and observation.
-The first step to becoming more emotionally intelligent is to understand how you feel, why you feel it, and how you might respond to your feelings in a more productive manner.
+The first step to becoming more emotionally intelligent is to understand how you feel, why you feel that way and how you might respond to your feelings in a more productive manner.
 Once you recognize your behaviors, you can choose to change them if necessary.

 • Consider whether you’re reacting or responding.
 Pay attention to whether you react to situations or respond to situations.
 When you react to the world around you, you often end up making decisions that aren’t the best choice.
 When you slow down and consciously decide how to respond, the result is usually better for everyone involved.

-Working on the way you respond to the world and others is the first step in building a life and business that runs smoothly.
-While others are busy learning new tricks of the trade, the time you spend investing in your emotional intelligence will pay off significantly.>
+Working on the way you respond to the world and others is the first step in building a life and a business that runs smoothly.
+While others are busy learning new tricks of the trade, the time you spend investing in your emotional intelligence will pay off significantly.

 How would someone describe Blair?
 PR Guru, Digital Nomad, Writer, Philanthropist, Sales Goddess, Singer-of-Horrible-Karaoke and Single Mom all come to mind… Blair Nicole is the CEO & Founder of Media Moguls PR, host of the #KickassPR podcast, and Columnist at several well-known business outlets.
 Marketing and traveling are her passions, and she travels around the world full time with her 4 year old son, working remotely, and speaking to business audiences of all shapes and sizes.
 Blair's motto is "Kick ass, don't kiss it!"